akshat21csu494/volunteer_connect/README.md

 # VolunteerConnect

-SevaSanskriti is a Flutter application that is a comprehensive platform for Non-Governmental Organizations (NGOs) to connect with volunteers, donors, and individuals interested in supporting various causes.
+VolunteerConnect is a Flutter application that is a comprehensive platform for Non-Governmental Organizations (NGOs) to connect with volunteers, donors, and individuals interested in supporting various causes.
 The app facilitates seamless communication, donation management, event organization, and volunteer coordination for NGOs.

 > ⚠️ This Flutter Application is made in collaboration with [Fenansi Indorwala](https://github.com/FenansiIndorwala)